We are Passionate About Our Community

 We believe in providing terrific customer service and our Circ Team is always ready.
-Christy, Diana, Marlissa, and Ben work to assist our guests with their needs.
+Christy, Diana, and Marlissa work to assist our guests with their needs.
 Whether it is finding your next great read or helping you register for a program or using other library services, our team is ready to help.

 Part of having a welcoming environment is making sure the library is kept clean and orderly.
 Our team would suffer mightily without our cleaner, Darlene.
 She works hard to make sure that the library and the grounds stay clean for our guests.

 The library is governed by a seven-member volunteer Board of Trustees.
 Trustees are appointed to a four-year term by the City Council, County Council, County Commissioners, Columbia Township Board, and the East Gibson School Corporation.

 The Board meets on the second Wednesday of every month at 4pm in the library’s Meeting Room.
 The public is welcomed to attend these public meetings.
 The policy for addressing the board during the public comment section of a meeting can be found here.